deeptechstudios/embed-pencilblue/README.md

-## Synopsis
+## Mixcloud PencilBlue

-This is a plugin for the PencilBlue CMS that provides a MediaRenderer for Mixcloud uploads.
+A plugin for the PencilBlue CMS that provides a MediaRenderer for Mixcloud uploads.

-## Installation
+## Usage

 Simply clone this repository into your plugins/ directory, then go into your PencilBlue installation's admin settings and install the plugin.

+You can then paste a link to a set on Mixcloud, and it will be rendered using the embed code.